(LINKS TO MANUALS AND TREATISES VIA IMAGES BELOW)

 "The Expert Sword-Man's Companion"

-The Longsword, commonly known as the hand & half sword, bastard sword and incorrectly as broadsword, is two-edged cut and thrust sword with a two-handed grip used primarily between the start of the 13th century to the end of the 16th century.
-There are various traditions and many treatises studying the use of the longsword which is why it’s one of the predominantly studied weapons in HEMA.
-Longswords used in the Italian tradition tend to be shorter while Longswords in the German tradition tend to be longer.
+The longsword, commonly known as the hand & half sword, bastard sword, or broadsword, is double-edged cut and thrust sword with a two-handed grip used primarily from the 13th to 16th centuries.
+There are various traditions and many treatises studying the use of the longsword, which is why it’s one of the most studied weapons in HEMA.

 Flower of Battle

 Fiore de'i Liberi